kbss-cvut/jopa-examples/example04-jopa-spring/README.md

-# JOPA Example 04 - JOPA + Spring
+# JOPA Example 04 - JOPA + Spring + Lombok

-This example shows integration of JOPA with a CDI framework (Spring in this case).
+This example shows integration of JOPA with a dependency injection (DI) framework (Spring in this case).

+In addition, usage of [Lombok](https://projectlombok.org/) is demonstrated here.

 ### Features

 - Named native queries
 - Spring integration
+- Lombok

 This example does not show any other significant JOPA features.
 To see more features, consult the other examples.
-This demo mainly shows integration of JOPA with CDI frameworks like Spring.
+This demo mainly shows integration of JOPA with DI frameworks like Spring.

 #### Named native queries